Robert Cameron's Above Photography

 Most challenging task: Same as favorite task--aligning capabilities with our clients wants and needs

-Key goal yet to achieve: Financial stability.
-For a very short moment it was in hand, then the 2009 housing bust cleaned our clock.
-That's okay, lesson learned and we're climbing back
+Key goal yet to achieve: Financial stability, for short period of time we had it, then the 2009 housing bust cleaned our clock.
+Years later, lesson learned and once again we're doing fine

 Inducement to sell: I really enjoy doing this so it would be a substantial buyout to induce selling--although an eight figure proposal would definitely cause me to stop, sit and listen